ilyashusain/jenkins-dynamic-agents-k8s/README.md

 # jenkins-dynamic-agents-k8s

 # Requirements:
-- A functional kubernetes cluster
+- A functioning kubernetes cluster
 - Rancher installed on the cluster

 ## Introduction: